AttackOnJasper/University-notes/psych253/psych253.md

 	- attribute more causes to situation for ourselves (self serving)
 	- make situational attributions in first person point of view
 	- make fundamental attribution error when they are self-aware (look at themselves from third person point of view)
-- Two step model of attribution (Gilbert)
-	- person attribution then corrected based on situation
+- Two step model of attribution (Gilbert) person attribution then corrected based on situation

 ### Schemas (guide our processing of information; context)
 - e.g. instructions to wash clothes
 - e.g. flipping cards with / without schemas -> accuracy varies a lot
-- 2 Heuristics (Daniel Kahneman, Amos Tversky): guide processing of information
+- 2 Heuristics (Daniel Kahneman, Amos Tversky): guide processing of information / thinking strategy that enables quick, efficient judgments.
-	- Representativeness Heuristic (stereotype)
+	- **Representativeness Heuristic** The tendency to presume, sometimes despite contrary odds, that someone or something belongs to a particular group if resembling (representing) a typical member.
 		- e.g. Linda sounds like a feminist (has all traits of a typical feminist)
 	- Availability Heuristic
 		- availability of something influences how likely we think it is